neuroailab/physopt-physics-benchmarking/README.md

 To view the MLflow tracking UI run `mlflow ui`.
 If you are using local storage add `--backend-store-uri file:///[OUTPUT_DIR]/mlruns`.
 Otherwise, if you're using the PostgreSQL backend add `--backend-store-uri postgresql://<username>:<password>@<host>:<port>/<database>`.
 Finally, navigate to `http://localhost:5000`.

 #### Notes
-If the machine running the MongoDB, PostgreSQL, and MLflow tracking servers is not publically visible, you'll need to setup the necessary ssh tunnels.
+If the machine running the PostgreSQL and MLflow tracking servers is not publically visible, you'll need to setup the necessary ssh tunnels.

 ## Citing Physion